The Man Who Liked Funerals

-The Man Who Liked Funerals is a 1959 British comedy film starring Leslie Phillips, Susan Beaumont and Bill Fraser.
-It was directed by David Eady and written by Margot Bennett, Cecily Finn and Joan O'Connor.
-The film was released in the United Kingdom in January 1959.
+The Man Who Liked Funerals is a 1958 British 'B' comedy film directed by David Eady and starring Leslie Phillips, Susan Beaumont and Bill Fraser.
+It was written by Margot Bennett, Cecily Finn and Joan O'Connor.

 Synopsis

 In order to help a youth club which is under threat of closure, a man begins attending funerals where he blackmails the relatives of the recently deceased, threatening to publish incriminating stories about them.
 However, his plans encounter problems when he tries to blackmail the family of a prominent villain.